 22. Not Having Disability Coverage

-It’s not enough to save for health care costs in retirement; savvy individuals also purchase disability coverage to pay for unexpected costs like illnesses or injuries.
-Typically constituting 60 percent of your former earnings, disability payments let workers maintain their previous lifestyles after an injury and prevent them from having to withdraw from retirement funds to afford basic living expenses.
+It's not enough to save for healthcare costs in retirement; savvy individuals also purchase disability coverage to pay for unexpected costs like illnesses or injuries.
+Typically constituting 60 percent of your former earnings, disability payments let workers maintain their previous lifestyles after an injury and prevent them from having to withdraw from retirement funds to afford basic necessities.

 23. Saving for College Instead of Retirement